-While answering these questions if software as a service offers more flexible and budget-friendly then you should consider switching to software as a service.
+While answering these questions if software as a service offers more flexibility and is budget-friendly then you should consider switching to software as a service.

-The software as a service tools are considered budget-friendly as their startup cost for integrating it to your business is much cheaper compared to on premise applications.
+The software as a service tool is considered budget-friendly as their startup cost for integrating it to your business is much cheaper compared to on-premise applications.

-The small and startup business can easily get a heads-up with switching their business operation and management with saas at less cost.
+Small and startup businesses can easily get a heads-up with switching their business operation and management with saas at less cost.
 Probably the best idea for them.